Modern Customer Relationship Management (CRM) is about more than simply tracking behavior and enlisting customers to campaigns.

 However, this isn’t always the case.
 A wider use of Social Network Analysis (SNA) here could be to perform wider network analysis to identify strategically important customers.

-To read more about SNA measures, take a look at this previous post – but for now, we’re going to look at degree centrality.
+You can read more about SNA measures here.
+For now, we’re going to look at degree centrality.

 Degree centrality and churn risk